|Willapa Hills Trail|

 Left at light on Riverside Dr. Slight left on SE Newaukum Ave .
 Left on SW Sylvenus St. Right on SW Hillberger Rd. to the large newly paved parking area at the Chehalis trailhead.

 The trail is a beautiful break from city life that starts just minutes from downtown Chehalis.
 On the way to Adna it crosses two century old trestles that cross the Newaukum and Chehalis Rivers.
 As it crosses Tune Rd, Shorey Rd and Hwy 603 it provides beautiful country scenes and a glimpse of Mt.
 Rainier away from the busy highways nearby.
 It parallels Hwy 6 for a short section before it crosses the highway at Stearns Road.
 The trail then goes past a private manmade lake that was used for barefoot waterskiing competitiions, then behind Adna High School to the Adna trailhead.
-The trail continues past the parking area for another 3/4 mile across Bunker Creek Road, past a sheep farm and ends at a 800' trestle for now until the trestle is redecked and side rails added in the future.
+The trail continues past the parking area for another 3/4 mile across Bunker Creek Road, past a sheep farm and ends at a 800' trestle for now.
+This trestle (trestle #5) is scheduled to be redecked and side rails added by the end of 2015.

 A major hitch in the completion and official opening of this trail has been the Littell crossing at Hwy 6.
 There is poor sight distance where the trail crosses this major Highway.
 For the time being the paving will end a short distance in both directions of the trail and change to gravel to ensure slowing down at the crossing.
 The State Parks Dept. will be asking the state at the next legislative session to provide assistance in designing and constructing a safe crossing.